c3333/cpp-docs.de-de/docs/mfc/reference/colecontrol-class.md

 ### <a name="remarks"></a>Bemerkungen

-Diese Funktion wird normalerweise von der Standard Implementierung von `COleControl::DoPropExchange`aufgerufen.
+Diese Funktion wird normalerweise von der Standard Implementierung von aufgerufen `COleControl::DoPropExchange` .

 ## <a name="colecontrolexchangestockprops"></a><a name="exchangestockprops"></a>COleControl:: exchangestock-Eigenschaften